OXID-eSales/oxideshop-user-documentation/operation/orders/orders.rst

 ﻿Orders
 ======

 An order is created when the customer completes his/her purchase in the online shop by placing a payable order.
 The customer will see a thank you page and will immediately be informed about the order number.
-At the same time, the shop will send an order confirmation email, containing all important information, such as a list of ordered products, the total price with all individual items, the selected payment method, the billing address, and the shipping method.
-The shop owner will also be notified about the new order by email.
+At the same time, the shop will send an order confirmation e-mail, containing all important information, such as a list of ordered products, the total price with all individual items, the selected payment method, the billing address, and the shipping method.
+The shop owner will also be notified about the new order by e-mail.

 .. image:: ../../media/screenshots/oxbaeb01.png
    :alt: Orders